Domaine des Anges, Côtes du Ventoux

 Vaucluse in 1973.
 He took the estate to the top of the appellation, retiring

-in 1998.
-The estate's current owner, Kilkenny man Gay McGuinness,
+in 1998 when the estate's current owner, Kilkenny man Gay McGuinness,

 appointed Dubliner Ciaràn Rooney as the estate manager and winemaker.